virialvill/all-the-news-react/README.md

 ## Multiple Sections

 Currently our app only renders the arts section.
-We need to code the navbar tabs to communicate with App in order to fetch other sections.
+We need to code the navbar tabs to communicate with App in order to call fetch for additional sections.

 In App.js, restructure the lifecycle to separate out the fetch action into its own function: